Vicken-Ghoubiguian/node_world_server/README.md

 # Checking the IP address of the Docker container of the node_world_server application...
 docker inspect --format='{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' node_world_server
 ```
+Congratulations, now the `node_world_server web` application is working.
+To access this application, type the following address in the bar of your browser: [`http://localhost/`](http://localhost/).

+It's now your turn to play.
+Now enjoy...

 <a name="from_Docker_Hub"/></a>
 ### from Docker Hub